 Pain in the shoulder and the elbow is a very common problem during squats.
 In most cases, the condition is a result of an improper bar position, poor flexibility, and an excessively narrow grip.

 The high bar squat position requires significantly less flexibility.
 If you are a low bar squatter experiencing shoulder pain, converting to the high bar could be a great choice.

-As a bonus, the high bar position will allow you to have narrower grip, which increase back tightness and bar stability, with less shoulder stress.
-That way you get the best of both worlds – stability and shoulder pain relieve.
+As a bonus, the high bar position will allow you to rely on a narrower grip, which increases back tightness and bar stability.
+That way you get the best of both worlds – stability and shoulder pain relief.

 Unfortunately, some people will suffer from shoulder pain even with the high bar position.
 If that’s you, the first thing to try is a wider grip.
 The wider grip will reduce some of the strain on the shoulder girdle.
 Don’t use an ultra-wide grip to preserve your back tightness and stability.